 What is the cost per credit?

-The costs is $65 per credit for classes offered anywhere else, including in the high schools, on the Internet, via interactive video conferencing, or at outreach locations in Sandpoint, Bonners Ferry, and Kellogg.
-Beginning fall 2014, dual credit students will pay the regular student rate for courses on the main campus.
+$65 per credit for classes offered on the NIC campus, in the high schools, on the Internet, via interactive video conferencing, or at outreach locations in Sandpoint, Bonners Ferry, and Kellogg.
+Laboratory/special supply fees are assessed for some courses.

 Yes.
 Dual credit students do not qualify for federal financial aid; however NIC has several scholarships designated specifically for dual credit students.

 - Check your MyNIC student email regularly or forward it to one you do.
 NIC communicates with students through their MyNIC email account.